smokeyfeet/smokeyfeet-site/content/artists/main_teachers.md

 contemporary jazz, fusing various styles to give solo jazz dance a new voice.

-Ksenia is performing solo with internationally recognised big bands and trios such as: Christian McBride Trio (US), Georgyi Garanyan Big Band (Rus), Gentlemen & Gansters (Swe), Funk/Jazz Trio (Swe), Dave Duffy Quintet (Ireland), Soul Driven (Ireland).
-She creates choreographies for TV and films such as: So You Think You Can Dance’15 (Rus), So You Think You can Dance’15 ­ 8 (Ukr), Ukrain’s Got Talent’13 (Ukraine), “Harbinez” TV series film (Rus).
+Ksenia is performing solo with internationally recognized big bands and trios such as: Christian McBride Trio (US), Georgyi Garanyan Big Band (Rus), Gentlemen & Gansters (Swe), Funk/Jazz Trio (Swe), Dave Duffy Quintet (Ireland), Soul Driven (Ireland).
+She creates choreographies for TV and films such as: So You Think You Can Dance '15 (Rus), So You Think You can Dance '15 ­ 8 (Ukr), Ukraine's Got Talent '13 (Ukraine), "Harbinez" TV series film (Rus).